Asyaahmedd/Telco-Customer-churn-prediction/README.md

 # Telecom Customers Churn Prediction

 Developing an End to End model to predict customers who are more prone to churn.
-The project life-cycle included: business understanding, problem understanding, reading related research work, data scoping, data exploration, data visualization, feature engineering, data preprocessing, machine learning modelling and model evaluation.
+The Telco customer churn data contains information about a fictional telco company that provided home phone and Internet services to 7043 customers in California.
+It indicates which customers have left, stayed, or signed up for their service.

 # Project Tasks: